hex-agon/mastering-mixology/README.md

 ### Changelog

+#### V1.8.0
+* New goal tracker feature, use it to track your progress towards the different minigame rewards
+* Lowered the potion inventory overlay to make it easier to distinguish finished potions in the inventory

 #### V1.7.0
 * Fixes stations other than the first in a batch being highlighted even with the config toggled off
 * Fixes the vanilla UI enhancement for players that are boosting their herblore levels